-Cops stumble into big pot operation, human remains, suicide
+Pa. cops stumble into big pot operation, human remains, suicide

-PLEASANT MOUNT, Pa.
-(AP) — Pennsylvania police say officers checking on the welfare of a resident stumbled upon a possible homicide, an apparent suicide and a large marijuana-growing operation.
+PLEASANT MOUNT, Pa. — Officers checking on the welfare of a resident stumbled upon a possible homicide, an apparent suicide and a large-scale marijuana growing operation, authorities said.

-State police say officers went to the home in Mount Pleasant Township, in the northeastern corner of the state, on Monday to look for 54-year-old Joseph Mastropole.
+State police in Lackawanna County said officers went Monday morning to a home in Mount Pleasant Township in the northeastern corner of the state, to find property owner Joseph Mastropole after a woman in New York called with concerns about his welfare.

-Police spokesman Mark Keyes (kaize) says the man who opened the door claimed he was a roommate who hadn’t seen Mastropole.
-As police continued their inquiry into Mastropole’s whereabouts, that man, 57-year-old Gaston Gomez, apparently shot himself.
+Police spokesman Mark Keyes said a man at the door gave them a false name, said he was a roommate and hadn’t seen the 54-year-old Mastropole.
+On a second visit, police saw a barn with signs of a lot of ventilation and smelled a strong odor of marijuana, so they came back shortly before 3:30 p.m.
+Monday with a warrant.
+Knocking on the door of the home, they heard a gunshot and called for a special tactical unit, which later entered and found the body of 57-year-old Gaston Gomez, dead of an apparently self-inflicted gunshot wound.

-Police says they found marijuana plants in a barn and a smoldering burn barrel containing suspected human remains.
-More remains were found in the house.
+In the barn, police found more than 100 marijuana plants and a smoldering burn barrel containing suspected remains which a forensic specialist said appeared to be human.
+More remains were found in the house, and an autopsy is scheduled Wednesday.
+Investigators are trying to determine whether the remains are those of one person or more, what was the cause of death and whether any of the remains are those of Mastropole, who is considered missing, Keyes said.

 Most Read Stories